 1. Whose pen is this?

-2. She donated her bag that was unused.
+2. She donated her bag which was unused.

 Reflexive Pronoun- It is used when the object is the same as the subject of the verb.
 Eg: myself, yourself, itself, himself, herself, and ourselves